 Indian REIT.
 Listed real estate investment trusts (Embassy, Mindspace, Brookfield, Nexus Select) that own commercial real estate — office parks, malls, business hubs.
 Distributions yield roughly 6% to 8% currently, plus the unit price can appreciate or depreciate based on market sentiment and underlying NAV.
 Listed on NSE / BSE — fully liquid.

 Branded Resort Sale-Leaseback.
 Buy a registered hotel unit (room, suite, or villa) inside a branded resort.
-Simultaneously lease it back to the developer/operator on a 10–20 year registered lease.
+Simultaneously lease it back to the developer/operator on a long-term, registered lease.
 Receive a fixed annual rental — typically 8% to 10% — regardless of hotel occupancy.
 Plus free luxury stay nights and capital appreciation on the underlying real estate.

 Head-to-head on the parameters that matter